irubey/8a-Logbook-To-CSV/README.md

 ---

-# 8a.nu Logbook Instructions - easy as 1 2 3
+☑️Instructions - easy as 1 2 3

 1. Prepare 8a.nu athlete Logbook</br>
         -Sort By Date</br>